African students say they're facing discrimination as they try to leave Ukraine

 Many students of color said they faced discrimination at the Polish border

-Clement Akenboro, an economics student from Nigeria, was already on a train headed to Poland from Lviv when he said he was thrown off by security guards on Sunday.
+Clement Akenboro, an economics student from Nigeria, was already on a train headed to Poland from the Ukrainian city of Lviv when he said he was thrown off by security guards on Sunday.

 "They drug all the Black guys from the train," Akenboro told NPR's Tim Mak, adding that the experience made him want to cry following the embarrassment he felt from being targeted.